teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 ## Angel Investors / Seed Financing

 * [Notes on raising seed financing](http://cdixon.org/2011/06/09/notes-on-raising-seed-financing/). [*Chris Dixon*](https://twitter.com/cdixon), 2011.
 A great overview.
-Ideally, (1)  raise money after you have a product / traction, (2) build momentum, (5) network like crazy, but  "avoid anyone who asks you to pay for intros (even indirectly like committing to a law firm in exchange for intros)."
+Ideally, (1)  raise money after you have a product / traction, (2) build momentum...
+(5) network like crazy, but  "avoid anyone who asks you to pay for intros (even indirectly like committing to a law firm in exchange for intros)."

-* [Bridges or Seeds?
-A Primer on Your First Financing](http://siliconhillslawyer.com/2012/06/07/bridge-seed-financing-primer/).
-[Jose Ancer](https://twitter.com/ancerj), 2012.
-Raising a round between $500k and $1M requires you to carefully balance the benefits of a convertible note versus an equity round.
-Lots of good guidance in this primer.

 * [Upside risk](http://blog.samaltman.com/upside-risk).
 [Sam Altman](https://twitter.com/sama), 2013.
 Angels make their money from investing in rare companies that deliver 100x returns.
 The the real risk for angel investors is missing out on that outstanding investment, not failing to get their money back on their non-unicorn companies.
 "And yet angel investors continue to ask for onerous terms to mitigate their ‘downside risk.’
 All this does is piss founders off, misalign incentives, and harm the investors’ chance of getting to invest in the best deals."

+* [Bridges or Seeds?
+A Primer on Your First Financing](http://siliconhillslawyer.com/2012/06/07/bridge-seed-financing-primer/).
+[Jose Ancer](https://twitter.com/ancerj), 2012.
+Raising a round between $500k and $1M requires you to carefully balance the benefits of a convertible note versus an equity round.
+Lots of good guidance in this primer.

 ### Incubators, Accelerators, etc.

+Incubators like [Y Combinator](https://www.ycombinator.com/) and [Tech Stars](http://www.techstars.com/program/locations/nyc/) are generally great for startups.
+However, not all incubators are created equal.

-* [The Most Important Question to Ask Before Taking Seed Money](http://cdixon.org/2009/10/30/the-most-important-question-to-ask-before-taking-seed-money/) (from a VC incubator). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
+* [The Most Important Question to Ask Before Taking Seed Money (from a VC incubator)](http://cdixon.org/2009/10/30/the-most-important-question-to-ask-before-taking-seed-money/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 If your startup goes through a VC’s incubator, and the VC fund doesn’t invest at the end, it sends a strong negative signal to other VCs.
-So its important to ask, "How many companies that the sponsor passed on went on to raise money from other sources?"
+So it's important to ask, "How many companies that the sponsor passed on went on to raise money from other sources?"

 * [We Got Accepted Into Techstars & Turned Them Down](http://talkroute.com/got-accepted-into-techstars-turned-it-down/).
 While I generally think Tech Stars and YCombinator are helpful, here's a counterpoint from a startup called TalkRoute.